 There’s a good real-world reason the team doesn’t go to visit Hayner, Pence and Olette, but as with so many other instances in KH2, it’s because they read the script.
 The Other Trio are already at the mansion gates, so it would be redundant to send you to the Usual Spot before the mansion.
 So off we go.
 To get to the Mansion, you’ll have to fight your way through Nobodies, who have occupied the town.
 Well, okay, not really.
 I wish that was a plot point.
 The Organization has already supposedly blockaded the town with its ships, so it would have been pretty cool if it was now under military occupation.
 Sadly there’s no implication that anyone in town is even aware of the army of white demons on the streets.
 You can see why I’m reticent to even consider the Dreadnought as full canon.

-The invading Nobodies include the first normal Gamblers in the game, as well as Samurais for the first time since the attack on the Bailey during your first trip to Hollow Bastion.
+The invading Nobodies include the first normal Gamblers in the game, as well as Samurais for the first time since the attack on the Bailey during your initial trip to Hollow Bastion.
 Wow, that was forever ago.
 You even fight Snipers in the woods, where the trees can block your return Warp Snipes, which is quite tactically sound.
 It’s like the game is finally coming alive mechanically in its twilight hours.
 You can go exploring if you want, special content and all that, but I’m going to save that for the wrap-up once most of the world is safe from the plot.

 Sora finds Hayner, Pence and Olette stunned outside the mansion gate.
 He wakes Hayner, and Hayner says the Nobodies attacked the three of them while they were looking for Kairi.
 Huh, these three saw a magic portal and they decided to keep searching town?
 It sounds silly at first, but it turns out they even have a great reason!
 Even if it’s partially wrong.
 You’ve gotta respect their loyalty and their intelligence.
 Why aren’t these three the heroes?